Use Lymwave with Codex through MCP

 Explore Lymwave workflows for SEO, AEO, and GEO

-Use the dashboard for planning and reporting, and follow Codex MCP testing for terminal, IDE, and repository-first content work.
+Use the dashboard for planning and reporting, and follow the Codex MCP workflow for terminal, IDE, and repository-first content work.